hoangton/smartcash/smartnodes/setup.rst

 Double check  ip of your VPS and the info in the  smartnode.conf in Desktop wallet ( when have as many VPS will have as many row in smartnode.conf )

+.. warning:: Wait at least 20 confirmations (if you attempt to start your smartnode before you get 20 confirmations, your smartnode won’t work and you have to restart procedure).
+You can check number of Collateral confirmations in explorer.

 Go to SmartNodes tab > My SmartNodes

 and Press ``Start MISSING``